Picture Books Lesson Plans & Activities

 — Jacqueline Kennedy

 Welcome to our Picture Books Lesson Plans & Activities Page!
 Books and literature are important factors in early childhood education.
-Reading books are one of the key ways that we can foster future success in school as well as later in life.
+Reading books and enriching literature with picture book extension activities is one of the key ways that we can foster future success in school as well as later in life.
 Enjoy our hands-on lesson plans and activities for some of our favorite books.

 The kids love books by Mo Willems.
 The characters are engaging, the messages in the books are positive, and they are books that adults won’t mind reading again and again.
 The kids will have lots of fun with this Piggie and Elephant Sharing Shapes Activity.

 Going to a new school can be scary for many children.
 Actually, starting anything new can make most of us a bit nervous.
 Why not enlist the help of a therapy dog and one of the best first day of school books?
-Lola Goes to School by Marcia Goldman introduces students to going to school, what it might be like, how to deal with feeling nervous, and making new friends.
+Lola Goes to School by Marcia Goldman introduces students to what can happen when they first go to school, what it might be like, how to deal with feeling nervous and making new friends.
 This adorable first day of school book will help many children feel more comfortable and ready for their first day of school.

 The Pea Patch Jig is one of my new favorite books!
 I have been reading it to the kids at work and they all love the book.
 One child was having a tantrum (I wouldn’t let her eat paint.) so I went to the other side of the room and started reading The Pea Patch Jig.
 By the second page, she had stopped crying.
 By the third page, she came to sit next to me and by the fourth page, she had completely forgotten her distress and was fully engaged.